cihat-kose/zerobank-selenium-cucumber-ui-test-automation/README.md

 - **Data Table Support with Apache POI**: Uses data tables for parameterized tests, allowing multiple sets of input.
 Apache POI is used to manage test data from Excel files.
 - **Extent Reports**: Generates HTML and PDF reports of the test results.
 - **Parallel Testing**: Supports parallel execution to speed up test runs.
+- **Jenkins Integration**: Easily integrate with Jenkins for continuous integration and delivery (CI/CD) processes.

 ## Application Under Test